0jc1/py-autovod/README.md

 <b>Py-AutoVOD</b> is a Python3 program that automates the downloading and uploading of livestreams from multiple streaming services.
 It has many configurable features for stream VODs, such as formatting, transcribing, and AI-powered clipping.
 This project was originally based on [AutoVOD](https://github.com/jenslys/AutoVOD).

-Join the early access waitlist to use [autovod.ai](https://autovod.ai)
+Join the early access waitlist to use [autovod.ai](https://autovod.ai) for a paid web version.

 ## Features
 - ( :heavy_check_mark: ) Auto download livestreams (Twitch.tv, Kick.tv, Youtube Live) from multiple streamers concurrently